spopa01/tesla_parser/README.md

 # tesla_parser
 This is a C++ (boost::spirit) parser for TESLA "grammar"...

+TESLA is a formally defined event specification language which provides high expressiveness and increased flexibility in defining complex event processing rules.
+These rules offer content and temporal filters, negations, aggregates and fully customizable policies for event selection and consumption.

+Example:

+define  Fire( area: string )
+from  TemperatureReading( area => $a, temperature > 50 )
+      and not RainReading( area == $a ) within 1 hour from TemperatureReading where Fire.area = Temperature.area

+The original project lacks a C++ parser for the rules, so here I aim to build one.

-You can find more about it and where it's used form here: https://github.com/deib-polimi/TRex
+You can find more about it form here: https://github.com/deib-polimi/TRex